The Singapore-France Double Tax Treaty

 When the EU-Singapore FTA is ratified, the mutual economic engagements between the two countries are set to grow.
 Both Singapore and its European counterpart possess the strategic merits to serve as a springboard into the respective regions, providing a strong leverage for investors and enterprises targeting the markets.
 The Avoidance of Double Tax Treaty provides significant tax benefits in the form of foreign tax credits and competitive withholding tax rates.
 The following is an overview of Singapore -France DTA.

-Singapore-France DTAThe DTA between the government of Singapore and the French Republic was concluded on 9 September 1974 and came into force on 1 August 1975 with an effective date of 1 January 1971.
+The DTA between the government of Singapore and France was first concluded on 9 September 1974 and went into force on 1 August 1975.
+In 2016, it was revised again and the revised DTA went into force on 1 June 2016 with an effective date of 1 January 2017.

 |Nature of Income||Normal Withholding Tax France||Normal Withholding Tax Singapore||Treaty Rate|